AbiChi/blog/about.md

 Apart from being a Bioproducts & Biosytems Engineering student, I have a passion for coding (I'm pursuing a minor in Computer Science), which created this site.
 I have always loved many science related topics and the environment.
 Apart from my education I love to take photographs, have healthy habits, and spend time with my family.

 More about me on my [personal website](http://abichi.github.io).

+If there's anything you'd like to add or notice any errors, feel free to make a pull request [here](https://github.com/AbiChi/blog/pulls)